BorisOften/UIKit-Notes/How-tos/add-shadow-to-view.md

 <img src="Images/blue-view.png" width="300" height="550">

-In order to add shadow effect to the view, we need to access the views CALayer and use it shadow properties as shown below
+In order to add shadow effects to the view, we need to access the view's CALayer and use its shadow properties as shown below

 ```swift
 func setup() {